kooplex/Manual/Reports/README.md

 ### Data and other files
 When creating a report put all auxiliary files into the same folder and never reference any files or folders outside of the reports folder.
 You can however reference data via abosulute URL-s

+## Securing your report
+In order to secure the content one can use a password.
+This way it is possible to show plots or any other results to non-registered people but keep the content still confidential.